Manuel-Kehl/Icon-Set-Forge/README.md

 sets
 - A simple implementation of `AbstractScannerStrategy` to load [Freedesktop Icon Themes](http://standards.freedesktop.org/icon-theme-spec/icon-theme-spec-latest.html)
-- A **rudimentary** user interface to show that the underlying code is of practical relevance
+- A simple user interface that can display icon sets and classifications

 ## From the original author: